reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 ![Having a sunset walk with Nora along a beach in Normandy](./assets/having_a_sunset_walk_with_nora_along_a_beach_in_normandy.jpeg)

 The coliving world is still young and will have to face challenging issues in the near future, which are already happening.
-Such as traveling as a family, or the simple fact of staying with pets and kids around people of such different ages.
+Such as traveling as a family, or the simple fact of staying with pets and kids around people of different ages.

 ## Resources